 - Are struggling with basal temps or manual sticks

-The fertility monitor was tested over the period of 3 cycle for accuracy.
+The fertility monitor was tested over the period of 3 cycles for accuracy.
 The first two months were used as ‘dry runs’ and the third as a pregnancy attempt.
 Our test mama was well in tune with her cycle which was 30 days long with ovulation around day 19.
-The result were:
+The result was:

 - 1st Cycle – Peak Day 20

 - 2nd Cycle – Peak day 19

 - 3rd Cycle – Peak Day 20